Schmalturm

 The Schmalturm (German for "narrow turret") was a tank turret designed for use on the Panther Ausf.
 F medium tank.
 There was a Krupp proposal to fit it onto the Panzer IV medium tank as well.
-The turret's shape resembled the Soviet T-34 tank turret with a narrow conical gun mantlet resembling German Jagdpanzer mantlets.
 It featured a narrow front to maximize protection while minimizing weight.
 It was both lighter and easier to manufacture than the standard Panther turret.
 The turret had a stereoscopic rangefinder with lenses on either side of the turret, located in spherical bulges.
 No Schmalturms entered series production.

 History

 Rheinmetall concept

 The Schmalturm was initially conceived by German arms manufacturer and designer Rheinmetall during their tasking for designing the turret of the Panther II.
 The new turret design was named Panther 2 Turm mit schmale Blendenausführung (meaning "turret with narrow mantlet").
-However, the Panther II project cancelled in May of 1943 so Rheinmetall switched the design for the original Panther tanks.
+However, the Panther II project was cancelled in May of 1943 so Rheinmetall switched the design for the original Panther tanks.
 By 1944, very little progress had been made on the design, with it not progressing beyond the drawing board.
 It was at this time that additional requirements were made for the turret design due to beginning of design for the newest Panther version, the Ausf.
 F occurring.
 The new design necessitated for the inclusion of a rangefinder to be incorporated into the turret as well as the replacement of the gunner's sight with a roof periscope.
 The rangefinder resulted in a discernible lump on the roof the turret appearing.
 However little progress was made beyond this, resulting in the project being transferred by Waffen Prüfen 6 to Daimler-Benz in February 1944.